 - Under no circumstances will a Contractor be allowed to penetrate the floor or ceiling slab by more than ¾ inch without specific prior written approval of each such penetration by the Managing Agent.
 This includes any power actuated loads longer than ¾ inch, drilling of any size hole or any other penetration, either up or down, in the concrete slabs.
 Requests for penetration will be reviewed and if necessary, areas in the floor will be inspected with magnetic locating equipment.
 Authorization to penetrate the floor shall be in writing only and from the Managing Agent.
 Once approval is given, supervision by a Building Agent is required.

 - All through floor penetration will be performed by chipping and/or drilling.
 The hole location may have to be moved pending existing conditions.

 - Contractor or tenants shall seek approval from the Building Manager in writing with at least 48 hours, notice of any materials, furnishing, or equipment to be removed from or brought onto the premises.
 Failure to receive this approval will result in denial of access to the Building.

 - Contractor/service personnel will only use the freight elevator for delivery and transportation of materials, equipment, personnel, etc. No deliveries shall be allowed through the lobbies during normal working hours.

-- Freight elevator walls, floor, ceiling, frames, etc., as well as the loading dock service corridor and walls and all runways will be adequately protected from damage with masonite or similar materials.
-Contractor/service personnel will be held responsible for any and all damages/ repairs due to negligence or misuse.
+- Freight elevator walls, floor, ceiling, frames, etc., as well as the loading dock service corridor and walls and all runways will be adequately protected from damage with Masonite or similar materials.
+Contractor/service personnel will be held responsible for any and all damage/ repairs due to negligence or misuse.